Cerebro: Concept and creation

-Use and function of the device
+Use and function

 Cerebro amplifies the brainwaves of the user.
 In the case of telepaths, it enables the user to detect traces of others worldwide, also able to distinguish between humans and mutants.
-Depictions of its inherent strength have been inconsistent; at times in the storylines it could detect mutated aliens outside of the planet, when at others it could only scan for mutants' signatures in the United States.
-It is not clear whether it finds mutants by the power signature they send out when they use their powers or by the presence of the X-gene in their body; both methods have been used throughout the comics.
+Depictions of Cerebro's strength have been inconsistent; at times in the storylines it could detect mutated aliens outside of the planet, when at others it could only scan for mutants' signatures in the United States.
+It is not clear whether it finds mutants by their power signature or by the presence of the X-gene in their body; both methods have been used throughout the comics.

 Using Cerebro can be extremely dangerous, and telepaths without well-trained, disciplined minds put themselves at great risk when attempting to use it.
 This is due to the psychic feedback that users experience when operating Cerebro.
-As the device greatly enhances natural psychic ability, users who are unprepared for the sheer enormity of this increased psychic input can be quickly and easily overwhelmed, resulting in insanity, coma, permanent brain damage or even death.
-The one exception has been Magneto, who has been said to have minor or latent telepathic abilities as well as experience amplifying his mental powers with mechanical devices of his own design.
+As the device greatly enhances natural psychic ability, users who are unprepared for the increased psychic input can be quickly and easily overwhelmed, resulting in insanity, coma, permanent brain damage, or even death.
+The one exception has been Magneto, who has been said to have minor or latent telepathic abilities.

 The only characters to use Cerebro on a frequent basis are Professor X, Jean Grey, Emma Frost and the Stepford Cuckoos.
-However, Cable, Rachel Summers, Kitty Pryde, Danielle Moonstar, Psylocke, and Ruth Aldine have also used it.
-After the device was upgraded to Cerebra, Cassandra Nova used it in order to exchange minds with Xavier.
-The Stepford Cuckoos once utilized the machine to amplify their combined ability, with only one of them directly connected to the machine, but all of them experiencing its interaction due to their psychic rapport.
+However, Cable, Rachel Summers, Kitty Pryde, Danielle Moonstar, Psylocke, and Blindfold have also used it.
+After the device was upgraded to Cerebra, Cassandra Nova used it to swap bodies with Xavier.

-Some mutants have learned to shield themselves from Cerebro, usually via their own telepathic ability.
-Magneto can shield himself from the device through use of minimal telepathic powers; in the film series, he does so with a specially constructed helmet.